Jean198/reaktor-assignment-frontend/README.md

 Link to the assignment: https://assignments.reaktor.com/birdnest

 ## 1. Prerequisites
-The application is build into two separate directories:
+The application is separated into two separate directories:

 *  ### Backend:
 The backend is built with **JavaScript**, **Node js** and **Express js** framework.
 To run the backend, you need to run " **npm install** " to install all required packages and then " **npm start** " to start the application.